 Chrissie Hynde and the Pretenders – Talk of the Town

 Overall, some areas could have used better exposition.
 In addition, I should have better explored the look and feel of the campus.
 Furthermore, some things, for sure, happened too quickly.
 At some point, I’ll probably expand it.
 It’s on my radar of things to do/fix.

 Do you like writing alternate universes?
 Branching your characters off and seeing where a different path goes?
 Where do you start, and how do you go about it?

 When I got back to writing, after a hiatus of a few years, I found that the strictures of canon made it hard to get some of my points across.
 I also had a time travel series that had stalled but was, I thought, salvageable.
-But changes needed to be made in it.
+But I had to make changes to it.

 While I had already written some alternate or expanded types of universes, including Gina Nolan‘s world, things came together a lot better and with a lot more detail and finesse when I began to construct the HG Wells universe.